$\mathbb{S}^6$ (or any of $\mathbb{S}^2 \times \mathbb{S}^4$, $\mathbb{S}^2\times\mathbb{S}^6$, or $\mathbb{S}^6\times \mathbb{S}^6$, respectively) is not diffeomorphic to a complex manifold: Third: Proofs of the technical results

 By (\ref{eq3}) and (\ref{eq4}), (\ref{basic}) implies that

-so embeddings for which $\| \alpha \|^2_{f_g}-\| H\|^2_{f_g}$ is constant are precisely the critical points of $\mc{S}_{\tilde{g}_t}/\mu^{\frac{2}{N}}_{\tilde{g}_t}$ among volume preserving conformal deformations, and when that is so, the critical point equation is equivalent to the vanishing of the expression in the right side of (\ref{basic}) at the corresponding $t$, and for all possible $\dot{u}$s.
+so embeddings for which $\| \alpha_{f_g}\|^2-\| H_{f_g}\|^2$ is constant are precisely the critical points of $\mc{S}_{\tilde{g}_t}/\mu^{\frac{2}{N}}_{\tilde{g}_t}$ among volume preserving conformal deformations, and when that is so, the critical point equation is equivalent to the vanishing of the expression in the right side of (\ref{basic}) at the corresponding $t$, and for all possible $\dot{u}$s.

 {\it Proof of Theorem \ref{th4}}.
 We let $g'$ be a Yamabe metric in the conformal class of $g$ of the same volume as that of $g$, and consider arbitrary paths $g_t$ of volume preserving conformal deformations (\ref{cd}) that start at $g$ when $t=0$, and end at $g'=g_1$ when $t=1$.
-We apply the construction above, produce associated paths of volume preserving conformal deformations (\ref{embt}) of the embedding $f_g$ to an isometric embedding $f_{g'}$ of $g'$.
-We let $u(t)$ be the path of scalar functions such that $\tilde{g}_t =e^{2u(t)} \tilde{g}$, as described above.
+We apply the construction above, and produce a path of volume preserving conformal deformations (\ref{embt}) of the embedding $f_g$ to an isometric embedding $f_{g'}$ of $g'$.
+We let $u(t)$ be the associated path of scalar functions such that $\tilde{g}_t =e^{2u(t)}\tilde{g}$.

 Since the scalar curvature of $\tilde{g}_t$ is constant both when $t=0$, and $t=1$, by (\ref{sce}), and the variational expression (\ref{gr31}), it follows that $\left( \frac{1}{\mu^{\frac{2}{N}}_{\tilde{g}_t}} \mc{S}_{\tilde{g}_t} \right)$ has a critical point at these two values of $t$.
-Since the embedding $f_g$ is minimal, by (\ref{eq3}) and (\ref{eq4}) we conclude that the constant $\| \alpha \|^2_{f_{{g'}}}-\| H\|^2_{f_{{g'}}}= \| \alpha \|^2_{f_{{g}_1}}-\| H\|^2_{f_{{g}_1}}$ is equal to
+Since the embedding $f_g$ is minimal, by (\ref{eq3}) and (\ref{eq4}) we conclude that the constant $\| \alpha_{f_{{g'}}}\|^2-\| H_{f_{{g'}}}\|^2= \| \alpha_{f_{{g}_1}}\|^2-\| H_{f_{{g}_1}}\|^2$ is equal to

 The quotient of this, and (\ref{lu2}) evaluated at $t=1$, after some simplifications, yields that

 which by integration with respect to the measure $e^{\frac{(n-2)u(1)}{2}}d\mu_{\tilde{g}}$ produces